mengzaiqiao/IDACluster/README.md

 - jxcodetw/jupyter-pytorch
 - inferislux/zaiqiao-ml:latest

-## In denseqe yaml file
+## avaliable nodeselctor:
+Three types of node are avaliable:
+- gpu2080ti
+- gpu3090
+- gputitan

+specify the node type in the yaml file, e.g. `nodeselector: node-role.ida/gpu2080ti: 'true'

+## How to Use:
+- basic yaml file for requesting a gpu node need files: pythonmlnotebookgpu.yaml & routes.yaml & service.yaml

-you can find how to mount on multiple volclaim.
+- If you need to mount on multiple volclaim need files: pythonmlnotebookgpudenseqe.yaml & routes.yaml & service.yaml

+- If you need to request a second gpu node need files: pythonmlnotebook3.yaml & pythonmlnotebook3routes.yaml & pythonmlnotebook3service.yaml